MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 ### Identify the user created for the application

-For non-unique service principals, it's important to verify the Azure AD alias is tied to the correct application.
+For nonunique service principals, it's important to verify the Azure AD alias is tied to the correct application.
 To check that the user was created for the correct service principal (application):

 1. Get the **Application ID** of the application, or **Object ID** of the Azure AD group from the user created in SQL Database.
 See the following queries: